phelluy/skyrs/README.md

 # skyrs
 Skyline sparse matrix linear solver in Rust.
-Parallelization thanks to a nested bisection renumbering.

 The skyline format is an old and rusty :-) tool for solving sparse linear systems.